michael-s-teodor/newtons-world/README.md

 # newtons-world
-AUTHORS: Mihnea S. Teodorescu & Andrei Dumitriu<br/><br/>
+©2019-2020 Michael S. Teodor & Andrei Dumitriu<br/><br/>
 Stelar system simulator with minimalist physics box and Unity-based graphical interface.<br/><br/>
+Feel free to try out any of the builds yourself!<br/><br/>
-Please see the enclosed report.pdf
+For documentation, please see the enclosed report.pdf